AlexHolinski/Coursera_Training/README.md

 # Coursera_Training
-For Coursera "Introduction to Data Sceince" training
+For Coursera "Introduction to Data Science" training

 ## Editing the file